JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Initial sampling uses 32 samples from a light tile (more on this later), and chooses the brightest one via resampling importance sampling (RIS), using constant MIS weights.

-32 samples is often overkill for scenes with a small number of lights.
+32 samples per pixel is often overkill for scenes with a small number of lights.
 As this is one of the most expensive parts of Solari, I'm planning on letting users control this number in a future release.

 After choosing the best sample, we trace a ray to test visibility, setting the unbiased contribution weight to 0 in the case of occlusion.